Detail Page

 • Honors Programming - 271

 This course is an introduction to computer programming using Java.
-Topics include fundamentals of Java, packages and interfaces, classes and objects, methods, algorithms, data structures, event handling and graphics, and web page design with HTML.
+Topics include fundamentals of Java, packages and interfaces, classes and objects, methods, algorithms, data structures, event handling, and graphics, web page design with HTML, and the development of Java applets.
+Programming projects are based on real-life

 • AP Computer Programming - 285

 This course is the second in a sequence of computer science courses designed to make students confident programmers in Java who are prepared to take the AP CS exam.
-The course is accredited to follow the curriculum dictated by the AP Course Description.
+The course is accredited to follow the curriculum dictated by the AP Course Description in Computer Science developed and documented by the College Board.
+Students will build upon Programming I skills with more in-depth analysis of classes, data structures, algorithms, and problem-solving techniques.
+Students will be required to develop a portfolio of creative programs as a foundation for continued development at the college level.
+Students will practice a variety of AP questions throughout the year.
+Students are required to take the AP Exam.

 • Comp App/Present Skills I - 490